Q: What pipeline or natural gas infrastructure projects are we talking about?

 Q: Is this gas produced by hydraulic fracturing (fracking)?
 Is that a problem?

-A: Yes.
-Numerous studies have raised concerns about the environmental and human health impacts of fracking.
+A: Yes and yes.
+Numerous studies have demonstrated environmental and human problems related fracking, including earthquakes.
 Moreover, the study commissioned by the Massachusetts Attorney General clearly states: “The pipeline solution fails to offer outcomes consistent with the climate change programs and goals of the New England states.”

 Q: What if the region ends up not needing the additional gas?

-A: Energy consumers in Massachusetts will still foot the bill for the pipeline while excess gas will likely be exported to other countries for a profit by utility companies.
+A: Consumers in Massachusetts will still foot the bill for the pipeline while excess gas will likely be exported to other countries for a profit by utility companies.
 In February 2016 the U.S. Department of Energy approved plans to export gas from New England to Canada and overseas.
 Pipeline backers have not denied that the gas could be exported, “as an open access pipeline, we provide access and capacity and it’s up to the customers and shippers where they want to move gas from point A to point B,” a spokesperson for one of these companies was quoted as saying.
-With gas prices three times higher in Europe than the United States and companies motivated by profit, it is clear where excess gas will go.
+With gas prices three times [check] higher in Europe than in the United States, it’s clear where excess gas will go.

 Q: What can I do to help fight the pipelines?